 STEM public engagement activities about Earth and space science.

-Celebrating the 200th anniversary of the publication of Mary Shelley's novel;
+Hands-on activities that encourage creativity and reflection about responsible innovation, developed in celebration of the 200th anniversary of the publication of Mary Shelley's novel Frankenstein.

 - Frankenstein200 kit (2018)